In the Age of AI, Why Being Authentic Matters and How to Actually Make That Happen

 Why Real Photos Still Win

 People are craving real.
 In business, connection is currency.
 A beautifully lit, AI-rendered yoga class might catch someone’s eye, but a slightly grainy photo of an actual class, mid-laughter, creates emotional resonance.
 The same goes for behind-the-scenes shots, studio vibes, and personality-filled portraits.
 They may not be perfect, but they’re alive.
+And just to prove my point…here’s a REAL photo of me.
+Now I HATE having my photo in the public domain.
+I’ve been doing it for way too long and I’m just getting too old lol.
+But when you see me, you CONNECT to me, and regardless of how I feel about myself, that helps me in business, so I just have to suck it up and get on with it.

 My Approach to Content Creation & Photography

-I also think like a journalist when I’m there with my camera, looking for fresh angles and hooks to tell your business story in a way that is authentic and real.
+I also think like a trained journalist when I’m there with my camera, looking for fresh angles and hooks to tell your business story in a way that is authentic and real.